ABOUT AMY ACKERMAN

 Ms. Ackerman served as legal counsel to the San Francisco County Transportation Authority, whose governing body is the Board of Supervisors.
-Ms. Ackerman also served as General Counsel, litigating at both the trial and appellate level and drafting legislation, to a wide variety of City departments and agencies, including the Arts Commission, Department of Children, Youth and Their Families, Department of Human Services, First Five, Film Commission, Juvenile Probation, Office of Citizens’ Complaints of the San Francisco Police Department, Office of Labor Standards Enforcement, Mayor’s Office of Criminal Justice, Rent Board, San Francisco Unified School District, and Youth Commission.
+Ms. Ackerman also served as General Counsel, litigating at both the trial and appellate level and drafting legislation, to a wide variety of City departments and agencies, including the Arts Commission, Department of Children, Youth and Their Families, Department of Human Services, First Five Commission, Film Commission, Juvenile Probation Department, Office of Citizens’ Complaints of the San Francisco Police Department, Office of Labor Standards Enforcement, Mayor’s Office of Criminal Justice, Rent Board, San Francisco Unified School District, and Youth Commission.
 In addition, she drafted amicus briefs on behalf of the League of Cities and the California State Association of Counties.

 After leaving the City Attorney’s Office, Ms. Ackerman was a consultant to the National Policy and Legal Analysis Network to Prevent Childhood Obesity founded by the Robert Wood Johnson Foundation.
-She worked with communities around the country to enact policy solutions to address chronic health issues, including drafting model legislation, regarding land use and zoning policies, complete streets legislation, healthy housing and code enforcement ordinances, joint powers and joint use of resources agreements, healthy food policies, and school policies.
+She worked with communities around the country to enact policy solutions to address chronic health issues.
+Her work included drafting model legislation and agreements addressing, land use, complete streets, healthy housing, code enforcement, shared use of government resources, and promoting healthy food.
 In addition, she represented the counties of Del Norte, Napa, San Francisco, and Sonoma in the California Court of Appeal on human services matters.